Vehicle of Spirit

-Vehicle of Spirit is a video and audio release from Finnish symphonic metal band Nightwish.
+Vehicle of Spirit is a video and audio release from the Finnish symphonic metal band Nightwish.
 Two shows have been recorded during Endless Forms Most Beautiful World Tour; one at Tampere Stadium (July 31, 2015) and the other at Wembley Arena (December 19, 2015).
 Also, various songs were recorded around the world.
-It was released on December 16, 2016 in Europe and January 7, 2017 in North America.
+It was released on December 16, 2016, in Europe and January 7, 2017, in North America.